Exploratory Research | Definition, Guide, & Examples

-Exploratory research is often qualitative in nature.
+Exploratory research is often qualitative and primary in nature.
 However, a study with a large sample conducted in an exploratory manner can be quantitative as well.
 It is also often referred to as interpretive research or a grounded theory approach due to its flexible and open-ended nature.

 Table of contents